finallaptop/awesome-list-windows-debloaters/README.md

 `Get-AppxPackage Microsoft.Microsoft3DViewer | Remove-AppxPackage`

-You can see the short codes of all (Microsoft apps here)[https://www.finallaptop.com/how-to-debload-windows].
+You can see the short codes of all Microsoft apps here [to debload them manually](https://www.finallaptop.com/how-to-debload-windows).

 ## List of Github Repositories to debloat windows 10.